The best broker for Swiss investors in 2025

 IB is cheaper and offers excellent foreign exchange trading.
 And it provides tons of features and analysis tools.
 This comes at the price of complexity.
 At first sight, Interactive Brokers is quite intimidating.
 But it has become better and better over the years.
 As a simple investor, you will only need a small portion of all the features of IB.

-If you want more data points, you can use my broker comparator.
-This comparator will let you compare brokers for your needs exactly.
+If you want more data points, you can use my broker comparison tool.
+This comparison tool will let you compare brokers for your needs exactly.

 Interactive Brokers – The best broker